 The full time members of the dissemination team did not join EGI.eu until several months after the start of the project, and in particular the designer did not join the team until January 2011.
 Initially, dissemination support was provided by a staff member at CSC.
 Despite this initial under-resourcing, a wide range of communications channels have been set up by the Dissemination team on behalf of the European NGIs and projects.
 The branding for the organisation has been established and regular communications have been issued on behalf of the central team.
 The team has also worked with the UCST to attend several key events.

 The dissemination team has made some progress in making contact with the wider dissemination teams based in the NGIs and has held face-to-face meetings and sessions at the EGI major meetings.
 However, engagement by NGIs in dissemination has been slow to show results, and there is not yet a sense of a coordinated, distributed team.
 A small number of NGIs are yet to nominate dissemination contacts or to report effort for the activity.
+During the second year, the dissemination team will aim to enhance EGI.eu’s role as a central coordination point for the NGIs, in order to improve their visibility nationally and internationally and also to act as a collaboration point between NGIs in different regions.
+Face-to-face meetings and Birds of a Feather sessions will be held at EGI events in order to facilitate this process, as these can be used as opportunities to discover the key requirements from the NGIs from EGI.eu and vice versa.
+NGIs will be encouraged to use central EGI channels such as the website, press contacts, newsletters, mailing lists, wiki and social media networks to disseminate their activities more widely.
+Templates for materials such as newsletters, press releases and publications will also be shared with the NGIs and adapted to their needs as required.

 The central dissemination team has established some individual external contacts, such as with the TERENA-CPR group, with GEANT and SIENA, and with the e-ScienceTalk project, and has sourced articles from NGIs for the newsletter.
-However, it needs to build on the dissemination networks across Europe, and make its expectations from the NGIs clearer, particularly in using local resources for events.
+However, it needs to build on the dissemination networks across Europe, including establishing contact with NGIs that are not partners in EGI-InSPIRE, and make its expectations from the NGIs clearer, particularly in using local resources for events.
 The team also needs to gather requirements from NGIs more systematically to make the best use of the central resources.
 The team has not yet achieved much awareness of the project in the general press, although some articles have appeared in specialist IT publications such as iSGTW, EU Projects magazine and others.
 The dissemination team has therefore achieved more than anticipated in a relatively short space of time, in terms of setting up communications channels, attending events and producing materials.
 However, it needs to assess how best to leverage these channels, and build on the contacts that it has made in NGIs and in other projects, in order to use these most effectively to reach its audiences.
 This is particularly true for reaching out to new user communities and to the general public.

 Policy